mwxely/mwxely.github.io/_pages/about.md

 🔥 Exciting News
 ---
-* 2025.06 - Two papers are accepted to ICCV 2025.
+* 2025.06 - Two papers were accepted by ICCV 2025.
-* 2025.05 - Two papers are accepted to ACL 2025.
+* 2025.05 - Two papers were accepted by ACL 2025.
-* 2025.04 - Joined Shanda AI Research Institute as an AI Scientist Intern.
+* 2025.04 - I Joined Shanda AI Research Institute as an AI Scientist Intern.
-* 2023.11 - Joined ByteDance SG as a Research Intern.
+* 2023.11 - I Joined ByteDance SG as a Research Intern.
-* 2023.09 - One paper is accepted to NeurIPS 2023.
+* 2023.09 - One paper was accepted by NeurIPS 2023.
-* 2023.01 - Joined Visual Intelligence Lab, NTU.
+* 2023.01 - I Joined Visual Intelligence Lab, NTU.

 📝 Selected Publications ([Full List](https://mwxely.github.io/publications/))